Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 Light Requirements

-Turn the pot regularly to ensure that the Oak-leafed Fig receives light on all sides for even growth.
+Turn the pot regularly to ensure that the Oak-leafed Fig receives light on all sides for even growth and prevent leggy growth.

 Temperature and Humidity

-The best temperature for growing Oak Leaf Fig indoors is an average warmth within the range of 15-260C.
-Keep Oak-leafed Fig away from drafts to prevent sudden changes in temperature as they can cause leaf drop.
+The best temperature for Oak Leaf Fig is an average warmth of 15-260C.
+Keep it away from drafts to prevent sudden changes in temperature as they can cause leaf drop.

-Oak Leaf Fig requires a humid environment to thrive.
+Oak-leafed Fig requires a humidity of 60-70% to thrive.
 To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Read more on how to raise humidity for houseplants.
+Check out these techniques on how to increase humidity for houseplants.

 Fertilizer